Christ Without Cliques: Excommunicated, Not Disconnected

 My Spiritual Philosophy

-Christ Consciousness → a vibration of unconditional love, radical truth, and remembrance.
+Christ Consciousness → eternal unconditional love, radical truth, and remembrance.

 The Divine in All People → not based on belief systems, but on breath and being.